What Is Alcoholism?

 9. The Opposite is Also True

-10. Alcoholism is Expensive
+10. Alcoholism is Expensive for the Drinker

-11. It’s Also Expensive for the Drinker
+11. It’s Also Expensive for The Economy

 12. The Term “Alcoholism” Refers Specifically to Alcohol Dependence

 Others who misuse alcohol regularly may not have AUD but fall under the umbrella of “alcohol abuse.”
 Alcohol abuse can progress to alcohol dependence over time if not adequately regulated or managed.

 13. Alcohol and Depression Don’t Mix

-While many people drink to “feel better,” in the long run they will likely feel worse.
+While many people drink to “feel better,” they will likely feel worse in the long run.
 Alcohol slows the central nervous system, which can compound depression, anxiety, and other forms of mental stress, especially in chronic drinkers.
-Drinking while taking antidepressants can make things significantly worse and can have a deadly effect.
+Our brains and bodies are programmed to react negatively to a substance like alcohol.